ADI Part 3 In-Car Video Recording Training

 When I joined 4 Wheelz on a trainee licence I was a bit apprehensive.
 But with the support I received and the excellent training they gave me, I quickly improved and passed my part 3 first time.
 Thank you 4 Wheelz for giving me a wonderful opportunity.’

-Part 3 of your ADI exam requires you to demonstrate your ability to teach learner drivers.
+Once you have completed your ADI part 1 and part 2, you can move onto Part 3 of your ADI exam.
+This exam requires you to demonstrate your ability to teach learner drivers.
 In the same style as a driving test, this part of the ADI test is carried out on the road, much of your training for the ADI part 3 test will also be carried out on the road using our in-car recording systems.

 The Easiest Way Yet